Killer Whale Grave Totem

 A group of men (circa 1889) stand in front of the grave totems, while one man places his hand on the mouth of the Killer Whale Grave Totem.
 Throughout their existence, people would approach, touch, and be photographed with these carvings.
 The inscription on the photograph reads, “Indian Town, Fort Wrangle, Alaska.
 Peterson Bro’s Photo’s, Juneau, Alaska.” (image source: British Columbia Archives)

-One of the last recorded accounts of the Killer Whale Grave Totem appeared in the March 23, 1890 San Francisco Chronicle:
+One of the last recorded accounts of the Killer Whale Grave Totem in its original location appeared in the March 23, 1890 edition of the San Francisco Chronicle:

 There are two remarkable graves to be seen here.
 A little log hut is constructed and in this was deposited the dead body of the chief, or his ashes if the body had been cremated.
 On the top is a figure of an animal carved in wood.
 One of these graves has a wolf above and the other a whale, but the latter is so much overgrown with rank brush that only the whale’s teeth and head show out from the surrounding vegetation…